Jurivich awarded $3.75 million to study geriatrics education and health care transformation in Dakotas

-According to Jurivich, the grant will help improve older adult health care through geriatric education for all learners, ranging from caregivers and medical students to practicing providers, and make primary care in the state more “age-friendly.”
+According to Jurivich, the grant will be directed both to improve older adult health care through geriatric education for all learners ranging from caregivers and medical students to practicing providers, and make primary care in the state more “age-friendly.”

 “Ultimately we want to create age-friendly health care systems and entire age-friendly communities,” said Jurivich.
 “The latter is focused on creating community awareness and committing to ‘successful’ aging as evidenced by strong cognitive, physical, and emotional functionality throughout the lifespan.”